martin-haugh/martin-haugh.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor of Analytics and Operations Research at [Imperial Business School](https://www.imperial.ac.uk/business-school/) (ICBS) where I have been since September 2017.
-I am also the Academic Director of the [MSc in Business Analytics](https://www.imperial.ac.uk/study/courses/postgraduate-taught/business-analytics/) at ICBS.
+I am an Associate Professor of Analytics and Operations Research at [Imperial Business School](https://www.imperial.ac.uk/business-school/) (IBS) where I have been since September 2017.
+I recently stepped down as the Academic Director of the [MSc in Business Analytics](https://www.imperial.ac.uk/study/courses/postgraduate-taught/business-analytics/) at IBS and am now the Deputy Head of the Analytics, Marketing & Operations Department at IBS.
 Prior to joining Imperial I spent more than 10 years in the Department of IE & OR at Columbia University as well as 4 years working as a quant in the hedge fund industry in New York and London.
 I have a Ph.D. in [Operations Research](http://orc.mit.edu/) from MIT and MSc degrees in [Applied Statistics](https://www.stats.ox.ac.uk/) and [Mathematics](https://www.ucc.ie/en/matsci/) from the University of Oxford and University College Cork, respectively.

 ## Research
 My main research interests are in the areas of:
 1. **Quantitative finance and risk management**
-    Recently I've been working on problems related to portfolio optimization with taxes as well using deep learning in risk managment.
+    Recently I've been working on problems related to dynamic portfolio optimization with taxes as well as problems related to robo-advising and risk management.
 I've also done some work on derivatives pricing (American, swing and leveraged ETF options) and dynamic portfolio optimization.
 2. **Dynamic programing and stochastic control**
     I've mainly been working on the problems related to _information relaxations_.
 These ideas allow for the construction of tight lower and upper bounds on the optimal value functions of problems where it is too difficult to compute the optimal value function and policy exactly.
 3. **Data analytics**